damienaicheh/dotnet-command-api/README.md

 To run the project you need to follow the instructions below.
 Activate the version `3.1.426` in the global.json file.

-Restore, build and run the app:
+Restore, build and run the app inside `src/CommandAPI`:

 ```bash
 dotnet restore